Corbet family: Corbets of Moreton Corbet

 From the eclipse of the senior line at Caus, the most important Shropshire branch of the Corbets was that of Moreton Toret, later called Moreton Corbet, where they had a castle.
 Members of this branch regularly represented Shropshire, and sometimes other constituencies, in the House of Commons of England over several centuries.
-They were the among the most powerful and richest of landed gentry families in the county, especially in the 16th century, when there was no resident aristocracy.
+They were among the most powerful and richest of landed gentry families in the county, especially in the 16th century, when there was no resident aristocracy.
 Together with its offshoots at Stoke upon Tern and Stanwardine, the Moreton Corbet family played a major part in the county's passage through the English Reformation and the English Civil War.
 Some of the Corbet politicians are featured in the family tree below.
 The Corbets long retained part of their former vast estates in Shropshire.
 The Return of Owners of Land, 1873 showed that, of the 13 landowners who owned more than 8,000 acres in the county, two were Corbets: Sir V. R. Corbet owned 9,489 acres and I. D. Corbet owned 8,118 acres.

 Based on pedigrees derived from the Heraldic Visitation of Shropshire, 1623, and in Augusta Corbet's family history, supplemented by more recent information from the History of Parliament Online.